Join Us

 Experience and Qualifications

-- A minimum of 5-8 years of experience working with youth, preferably in historically marginalized communities
+- A minimum of 3 years’ experience working with youth

 - Experience in physical, outdoor, or experiential education, martial arts, dance, theatre, or some other expressive physical medium